danbider/danbider.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Gaussian Processes and state-space models.
-  - LLM robustness and efficiency.
+  - LLM finetuning, evaluation, data curation, and codegen.
   - Pose estimation and inverse control problems.
   - Computational Neuroscience and Neuroethology.